bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fuchs.md

 6. Established the core principles of modern mathematical analysis, notably the theory of functions of a real variable.
 7. Published many important works in the field of mathematics such as "Foundations of Geometry," "Theory of Algebraic Functions," and "Theory of Differential Equations."

-Born 5 May1833, Moschin (near Posen), Prussia (now Poznań, Poland).
+Born 5 May 1833, Moschin (near Posen), Prussia (now Poznań, Poland).
 Died 26 April 1902, Berlin, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fuchs/)